ryanguill/fp-cfc/readme.md

 `tail(data)` - you can pass an array, query, list or object that implements a `tail` method, will give you all but the first item in the collection.
 Returns an empty collection for an empty collection.

 `defaults(value, defaultValue)` - if value is null, return the default value.
 Note: the value passed as the defaultValue will be evaluated, even if it is not used.
+If you dont want that to happen, you can wrap your call in an anonymous function which will only be evaluated if necessary.  `defaults(value, function() { return someCallYouOnlyWantToHappenIfNecessary(); })`;

 `identity(value)` returns the same value you pass in.